wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Now that the data is stored appropriately and has been prepared for analysis.
 We will conduct a descriptive analysis.

-Following are the procedures we followed to prepare the data for analysis:
+Following are the procedures we followed for data analysis:

 1. Descriptive analysis on ride_length mean, median, max and min ride.